sowdagar3/Brain_tumor/README.md

 Utilizing the power of transfer learning from a ResNet50 model pre-trained on ImageNet, this model achieved a higher accuracy due to the robust features extracted from the pre-trained network.

 ### Confusion matrix
-Confusion matrice for the models offer a detailed view of their performance across different classes.
+Confusion matrices offer a detailed view of model's performance across different classes.
 These are particularly useful for identifying which classes are most frequently confused by the models.
 ![](confusion_matrix.png)